-I was born May 15, 1761 in Gloucester County, New Jersey.
-I was apprenticed to a local house carpenter, but the War of Independence cut short my apprenticeship.
-I enlisted on January 1, 1777, for the duration of the war, in an artillery company that became part of Colonel John Lamb’s Second Regiment of Continental Artillery.
+I was born May 15, 1761 in Gloucester County.
+I was apprenticed to a house carpenter but the War of Independence cut that short.
+I enlisted on January 1, 1777 for the duration of the war in the Continental Artillery as part of Colonel John Lamb’s Second Regiment.

 I was discharged at West Point in May 1783.
-When I returned home, I married Anne Thackary.
-In later life, I served as a Methodist circuit rider and died on January 2, 1827 in Deptford, New Jersey at age 65.
+After the war, I returned home and married Anne Thackary.
+Later I served as a Methodist circuit rider, which is a kind of traveling preacher.

 I lived until age 65 and died almost exactly 50 years from the day I enlisted, in Deptford, New Jersey, on January 2, 1827.